GimbaLabs/csk-about-csks/README.md

 You should take a look at this starter kit if you'd like to learn about our intentions at Gimbalabs, or if you're thinking about contributing your own Cardano Starter Kit!

 ### Guiding Questions
-1. What is a Cardano Starter Kit?
+1. What is the motivation behind Cardano Starter Kits?
 2. Why should I make a Cardano Starter Kit?
+3. What are the components of a Cardano Starter Kit?
 3. How do I make one?

 ### Learning Targets